Jan Borman: Works

 Several altarpieces have been attributed to Jan Borman, apart from the ones already mentioned.
 The large number and the uneven quality of the work imply that his name indicates a whole workshop rather than an individual master.
 A large number of altarpieces by Borman can be found in Sweden, where Strängnäs, Uppsala and Västerås cathedrals all have altarpieces attributed to his workshop.
 In addition, there are altarpieces in Vadstena Abbey and a number of smaller Swedish churches, e.g. Jäder, Skepptuna, Bro and Ytterselö.
 Other works are found in the Church of St. Nicholas in Orsoy, Germany and in the church in Boendael, Belgium, as well as in the Art Museum of Estonia (Tallinn).

+An exhibition on the work of Borman and sons was mounted at the M Museum Leuven in 2019, accompanied by an exhibition catalogue.